ExchangeUnion/docs/Market Maker Guide.md

 walletdeposit eth #Send ETH to this address
 ```

 The deposit command for BTC & LTC is powered by [Boltz](https://boltz.exchange).
-Boltz will automatically open a balanced lightning channel to you.
-For ETH, currently one still needs to trigger a manual channel creation in a second step after depositing:
+Boltz will automatically open a balanced lightning channel to you, if you don't have a channel yet.
+This can take several minutes to complete and we'd kindly ask you to wait patiently for your funds to appear in the `getbalance` overview.
+If you want to follow what is happening under the hood, you can do so by typing `logs boltz`.
+For ETH, currently one still needs to trigger a manual channel creation in a second step after depositing funds was successful:
 ```
 openchannel ETH 0.1
 ```

-Check existing orders in the network with the command `orderbook` for all enabled trading pairs or with `orderbook btc/usdt` for BTC/USDT only:
+Check existing orders for all activated pairs with the command `orderbook`.
+Use `orderbook btc/usdt` to show the order book for BTC/USDT only:

 ```
 mainnet > orderbook btc/usdt